Mwaivictor/sunrise_supermarket_sql/README.md

 **Filtering & search**
 1. Which products cost more than KES 100?
 2. Which customers are based outside Nairobi?
-3. Which products fall in the KES 60–200 price band?
+3. Which products fall in the KES 60 to 200 price band?
 4. Which customers live in our three priority cities?
 5. Which products have "Oil" in the name?
 6. Which orders are still awaiting fulfilment?